Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/README.md

 ## Simulation Details

 ### The Field has Collision Space
-The greatest distinction of the project is the implementation of [dyn4j](https://github.com/dyn4j/dyn4j), an open-source java physics engine, which enables us to add a collision detection for everything on the field, including obstacles, robots and game pieces.
+The standout feature of this project is the integration of the [dyn4j physics engine](https://github.com/dyn4j/dyn4j), which allows for the creation of a highly realistic and interactive simulation environment.

+In our simulator, the robot can collide with field obstacles, interact with opposing robots, and engage with game pieces, providing a dynamic and immersive experience.

 ![robot_physics_simulation.gif](media/robot_physics_simulation.gif)

 ### Swerve-Drive Physics Simulation
-Fine-tuned with data measured in our training field, the swerve drive simulation provides an incredibly realistic drivetrain characteristics.
-It simulates the behavior of each individual swerve module using [WPILib DCMotorSim](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/simulation/DCMotorSim.html) and use the data from 4 modules together to simulate the force on the drivetrain.
+Previous swerve drive simulation models the drivetrain using a few [DCMotorSim](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/simulation/DCMotorSim.html) instances.

+Previous swerve drive simulations modeled the drivetrain using several DCMotorSim instances.
+In contrast, this project's drivetrain simulation calculates the frictional and propelling forces on each swerve module.
+These forces are then used to model the drivetrain as a rigid body within the physics engine.
 [[Source Code](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/CompetitionFieldUtils/Simulations/SwerveDriveSimulation.java)]
 ![swervedrivesim.gif](media/swervedrivesim.gif)

 ### Game Pieces and Intake Simulation

-In our simulation, game pieces on the field has collision spaces and can interact with the robot.
-It also allows teams to simulate a fixed intake module on the robot that grabs a game pieces whenever in-contact.
+In our simulation, game pieces on the field have collision boundaries and can interact with the robot.
+The simulator also supports a fixed intake module on the robot, enabling it to automatically grab game pieces upon contact.
 [[Source Code](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/CompetitionFieldUtils/Simulations/IntakeSimulation.java) | [Example Code](https://github.com/Shenzhen-Robotics-Alliance/5516-2024-OffSeason/blob/main/src/main/java/frc/robot/subsystems/intake/IntakeIOSim.java)]
 ![intakesim.gif](media/intakesim.gif)

 ### Opponent Robots Simulation

-Simulated robots that can either be controlled by a gamepad to play defense or follow pre-stored cycle paths.
-Just as real robots, opponent robots have collision spaces.
-This allows drivers to practice defense/offense.
+Simulated opponent robots can be either manually controlled using a gamepad for defensive play or set to follow pre-programmed cycle paths.
+Like real robots, these opponents have collision boundaries, allowing drivers to practice both defensive and offensive strategies effectively.
 [[Source Code](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/CompetitionFieldUtils/Simulations/OpponentRobotSimulation.java)]
 ![opponentrobotsim.gif](media/opponentrobotsim.gif)

 ### Odometry Simulation

-Odometry Simulation with realistic characteristics such as skidding and the IMU drifts.
+By modeling the interaction between the wheels and the floor, our simulation can replicate odometry measurement errors caused by skidding.

+Additionally, the IMU simulation incorporates drifting.
+Hard impacts on the virtual robot will cause the IMU to drift, just like in real-world.

 [[Source Code](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/subsystems/drive/IO/ModuleIOSim.java) | [Video](https://youtu.be/ersRWIzC0zc)]
 ![Odometry Sim](media/odometrysim.gif)
 ### Vision Simulation
-Built Upon [PhotonLib Camera Sim](https://docs.photonvision.org/en/latest/docs/simulation/simulation.html), our vision simulation behaves exactly the same as a real vision system
-The system uses April Tags to position the robot on field, and teams can tune the system without a field
+Building on the [PhotonLib Camera Sim](https://docs.photonvision.org/en/latest/docs/simulation/simulation.html), this project features a fully realistic simulation of our custom AprilTag vision odometry.

+We've also optimized the vision odometry by incorporating 6328's Log-Replay Technology, which allows for adjustments to our pose estimation strategy during replay, as detailed [in this talk](https://www.youtube.com/watch?v=BrzPw6ngx4o&t=2038s).
 ![visionsim1.gif](media/visionsim1.gif)
-We also Provide a convenient feature that generates [Advantage Scope Fix Camera Config](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/CustomConfigs/PhotonCameraProperties.java) automatically, which allows you to see the camera's view in advantage scope with easy steps to set up, [Source Code](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/CustomConfigs/PhotonCameraProperties.java)
+We also offer a convenient feature that automatically generates the [Advantage Scope Fix Camera Config](https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/tabs/3D-FIELD.md#fixed-camera), making it easy to set up and view the camera's perspective in Advantage Scope.
+[Source Code](https://github.com/Shenzhen-Robotics-Alliance/Maple-Swerve-Skeleton/blob/main/src/main/java/frc/robot/utils/CustomConfigs/PhotonCameraProperties.java).
 ![visionsim2.gif](media/visionsim2.gif)

 ## Setup Guide